Gjende: Name

-The official name Gjende is taken from the Gudbrandsdal traditional district dialect used in Lom and Vågå.
-In the Vang dialect the lake is called Gjendin, which is the form you find in Henrik Ibsen's name for what is now called Besseggen, formerly Gjendineggen, or Gendineggen in the older orthography.
-The name Gjende is derived from the old Norse word "gandir" that can be translated into "straight stick", whereas the lake to the south Bygdin can be translated as "bent stick", the two names thereby referring to the shape of the lakes.
+The official name is Gjende which is taken from the Gudbrandsdal traditional district dialect used in Lom Municipality and Vågå Municipality.
+In the nearby Vang Municipality, the name of the lake is Gjendin in their dialect.
+Gjendin is the form you find in Henrik Ibsen's name for what is now called Besseggen, formerly Gjendineggen, or Gendineggen in the older orthography.
+The name Gjende is derived from the Old Norse word "gandr" that can be translated into "straight stick", whereas the lake to the south Bygdin can be translated as "bent stick", the two names thereby referring to the shape of the lakes.

-The lake gave its name to a famous early outdoors man and free thinker, Jo Gjende (1794—1884), who had a cabin at Gjende.
+The lake gave its name to a famous early outdoors man and free thinker, Jo Gjende (1794–1884), who had a cabin at Gjende.

 Cultural and literary references

 Lake Gjende is found in literature and travel books from the 18th century.
 Together, the Jotunheimen lakes of Gjende and Bygdin play in many such descriptions.
 For example, Henrik Ibsen's Peer Gynt took his famous wild-reindeer ride along "the Gjendin Ridge", a reference to either the narrow Besseggen Ridge - or the Knutshø ridge on the other side of lake Gjende.